stormpath/stormpath-sdk-java/docs/source/forwarded-request.rst

    }

-As you can see, the account JSON is reflected as a single ``account`` claim, and the entire account can be retrieved by a single lookup of that claim.
-This helps keep your account information 'clean' and separate from other JWT claims like ``iat``, ``iss``, ``aud``, etc.
+As you can see, the user account JSON is reflected as a single ``user`` claim, and the entire user account can be retrieved by a single lookup of that claim.
+This helps keep your user account information 'clean' and separate from other JWT claims like ``iat``, ``iss``, ``aud``, etc.

 If you prefer, you can :ref:`change the claim name <forwarded account jwt valueclaim name>` or :ref:`not use a claim at all <forwarded account jwt valueclaim enabled>`